hexalang/Hexa/docs/reference.md

 */

+/// Documentation comment (single-line)
+/// Can have more lines
-/// Documentation comment (single-line) fun foo() {}
+/// NOTE requires expression below it fun foo() {}
-// NOTE super easy to transform // into ///
+// NOTE super easy to transform // into /// even for lazy developers

+// TODO support doc tags
 ```

 ## Identifiers